JorjaFox/library/content/posts/faq/career.md

 ## Is it true she did a movie for free?

-The independent film Next Exit was looking to cast no-name actors for the small buget movie.
+The independent film Next Exit was looking to cast no-name actors for the small budget movie.
 Jorja knew the director and offered to play the role for no pay.
 The film aired at a Los Angeles area film festival in January 2005.